fbpx

 Patrick Chu/E+ via Getty Images

 Just as food illuminates the importance of the microbial community within you, it also shines a light on your social community.
 Food is one of the foundations of culture, serving as the basis of many gifts and shared experiences.
-You have first dates over drinks and meals, connect with your colleagues over lunch, and share dinners with your and friends.
+You have first dates over drinks and meals, connect with your colleagues over lunch, and share dinners with your family and friends.
 Food is a type of social glue that helps bind communities together.

 As you feed your microbiome to cultivate a thriving community within your gut, you also figuratively and literally feed your social community when you break bread with friends and family.